 Greetings: Your committee, appointed to conduct the annual Deathday ceremony on April 15 at the Tomb of Abraham Lincoln, Oak Ridge Cemetery, Springfield, Illinois, begs leave to submit the following report.
+1. The 21st Annual Lincoln Tomb Ceremony sponsored by our Order

 1. The 21st Annual Lincoln Tomb Ceremony sponsored by our Order with the active assistance of The Military Order of the Loyal Legion of the United States recorded the presentation of 75 commemorative wreaths and the presence of 125 luncheon guests who gathered at the State House Inn following the rites at the tomb.
-2. Representing Commander-in-Chief Kenneth T. Wheeler who was unable to be present, were National Patriotic Instructor Charles A. Brady, Jr., who presented the wreath for the Commandery-in-Chief, and Past Commander-in-Chief George L. Cashman who delivered the Commander-in-Chief's address.
+2. Representing Commander-in-Chief Kenneth T. Wheeler to was unable to be present, were National Patriotic Instructor Charles A. Brady, Jr., who presented the wreath for the Commandery-in-Chief Commander-in-Chief George L. Cashman who delivered the Commander-in-Chief's address.
 They were joined by Col. Joseph B. Daugherty, Commander-in-Chief of the Loyal Legion, who represented that worthy Order.

 3. Under the talented command of Capt.
-Robert M. Graham, a co-chairman of the ceremony, the 114th Regt., Ill.
+Robert M. Graham, a co-chair man of the ceremony, the 114th Regt., Ill.
 Vol. Inf.
 (Reactivated) served as the official honor guard for the ceremony and provided escorts for the wreathbearers.